Linuxfabrik/lfops/roles/opensearch/README.md

 ## Single-Node Setup

 For a single-node setup, no special configuration is needed beyond the mandatory variables.
 When `opensearch__discovery_seed_hosts` is not set, OpenSearch 2.x automatically runs in single-node mode (`discovery.type: single-node`).
-After installation, verify that OpenSearch is running (see Post-Installation Steps below).
+After installation, verify that OpenSearch is running and set the default replica count to 0, otherwise the cluster health stays `yellow` (see Post-Installation Steps below).

 ## Cluster Setup